AI-Driven Engineering Leadership

 CTO / VP Engineering

-When you need one person you can trust with people, AI architecture, and delivery — not two separate hires — I cover all three levels with unified accountability for production outcomes.
+When you need one person you can trust with people, AI architecture, and delivery — not two separate roles — I cover all three levels with unified accountability for production outcomes.
+The more mature your agent stack, the more valuable the meta-role: who decides which agents run which tasks, where to stop them, and who owns the outcome of the whole system operating as one model.

 • • Focus: delivery predictability + AI embedded in SDLC + architectural trade-offs without accumulating technical debt.

-• • Value: C-level peace of mind, less management overload, AI in the pipeline as team practice — not one engineer's personal habit.
+• • Value: C-level peace of mind, less management overhead, AI in the pipeline as team practice — not one engineer's personal habit.

 Head of AI / VP AI